devgiants/yousign-gh-challenge/README.md

 - I fired an event in command that allow listeners to hook on.
 For now, only pushes event listener is made.

 This approach could lever a future asynchonous handling (using RabbitMQ or some async queue)

+### API part
+According to design choices exposed above, `Commit` entity represent a correct resource (from a REST POV).
+The project scope makes me limit operations to only 2 :
+- Collection operation : `GET /commits`, with date and search filter
+- Item operation : `GET /commit`, to retrieve details from master listing view (hypothetical)

+Complete HYDRA response from ApiPlatform gives out-of-the-box handy stuff such as __complete collection count__, __page number__, __total number of pages__.
+All this can be used by a front client to quickly setup part of given dashboard in picture.